 Tavern on France, the original location of the Tavern Grill restaurant chain, is a casual restaurant near Southdale centered around classic American cuisine and a “build-your-own” concept for burgers, salads, and pizzas.

 The restaurant is a popular choice for lunch and dinner in Edina, but in my opinion, what makes Tavern on France shine is its happy hour.
 Tavern on France’s menu feels standard American diet, which explains why appetizers on the happy hour menu hit the bar food mark on the head.
 My sisters and I were frequent patrons of Tavern on France’s late night happy hour whenever we were all home for the waffle fries (best in the state), cheese curds, and cheesy jalapeño nachos (and sometimes the off-special order of bruschetta, served with an addictive olive tapenade).

-Unfortunately, Tavern on France’s late night hours have yet to return to pre-pandemic levels, meaning that for now, late night happy hour is a thing of the past.
-Until it makes its comeback, diners can still enjoy Tavern on the France’s happy hour specials from 3 pm to 6 pm Monday through Friday.
+Unfortunately, Tavern on France’s late-night hours have yet to return to pre-pandemic levels, meaning that for now, late-night happy hour is a thing of the past.
+Until it makes its comeback, diners can still enjoy Tavern on France’s happy hour specials from 3 pm to 6 pm Monday through Friday.

 Patrick’s Bakery & Cafe

 Across the street from Southdale Center in Southdale Square, you’d be forgiven for thinking that Patrick’s Bakery & Cafe is located in Edina, rather than in bordering Richfield.
 Patrick’s is a French bakery, café, and restaurant, whipping up some of the best pastries and desserts in the southwest suburbs.
 Diners can choose to sit inside in Patrick’s petite dining room, or outside on the sidewalk, in a bistro-inspired approach.